Tonyuche/Home-Doc/Network-Doc.md

 ## Physical Topology
 ### Device Details:
- * **Device Locations:** Router in the Sitting Room, desktop PC in Room1, Laptop in Room2, Tablet in Room3, Smart Phone in Room4
+ * **Device Locations:** Router in the Sitting Room, Desktop PC in Room1, Laptop in Room2, Tablet in Room3, Smart Phone in Room4
  * **Connection Type:** Connection is wireless (Wi-Fi ).
  * **Cable Runs:** Fiber Optics from Internet to Router.
 ## Logical Topology